-Participate in the development and implementation of the Health & Safety Policy and annual plan;

-- Create and review health and safety policies and procedures in line with current legislation; - Support and drive the development of a strong, positive health and safety culture throughout the company; - Make arrangements for a formal consultation process for health and safety across the business; - Investigate all serious accidents, incidents, near misses and dangerous occurrences, identifying areas for improvement; - Review on a regular basis all health and safety activity reports and performance statistics; - Give advice to the Operations Board and employees on health and safety matters; - Provide information, instruction and training as required; - Develop and deliver employee health and safety campaigns; - Carry out H&S inspections to ensure legal compliance, and improve health and safety standards across the service; - Facilitate regional Health & Safety committees to provide a consistent delivery of Health & safety measures
+- Participate in the development and implementation of the Health & Safety Policy and annual plan. - Create and review health and safety policies and procedures in line with current legislation. - Support and drive the development of a strong, positive health and safety culture throughout the company. - Decide for a formal consultation process for health and safety across the business. - Investigate all serious accidents, incidents, near misses and dangerous occurrences, identifying areas for improvement. - Review on a regular basis all health and safety activity reports and performance statistics. - Give advice to the Customer Leadership Team, Property Leadership Team, Line Managers and employees on health and safety matters. - Provide information, instruction and training as required. - Develop and deliver employee health and safety campaigns. - Carry out H&S inspections to ensure legal compliance and improve health and safety standards across the service. - Facilitate regional Health & Safety committees to provide a consistent delivery of Health & safety measures

-2.2.6 Managers
+2.2.7 Managers

-Level 6 Heads of Operations, Head of H&S, Heads of Estates, Head of Security & Resilience, Head of Estates Project Delivery, other Heads of Department and Group H&S Managers
+Level 6 Heads of Estates, Head of Estates Project Delivery, other Heads of Department and Group Managers

-Level 5: Fire Safety Manager, Area Managers, Regional Estates Managers, Regional H&S Manager and Student Services & Welfare Managers
+Level 5: Area Managers, Regional Estates Managers, Regional H&S Managers and Student Support & Welfare Managers

-Level 4: Operations Managers, Service and Sales Managers, Health & Safety Advisors, Estates Managers and other Managers.
+Level 4: Operations Managers, Service & Sales Managers, Health & Safety Advisors, Estates Managers and other Managers.